CONTEMPORARY MUSIC GRANT PROGRAM (CMGP)

 If you are under 26 years old, you should first consider funding options with Carclew Youth Arts.
 Carclew funds young professional emerging musicians and this is a great place to gain experience in grant applications amongst your peers.

-Discuss your funding requirements with them in the first instance as if you apply for funding through Arts South Australia and are successful, you will no longer be eligible for support through Carclew.
+Discuss your funding requirements with them in the first instance as if you apply for funding through the Music Development Office and are successful, you will no longer be eligible for support through Carclew.

 Can I apply online with Arts South Australia?